FinlayDaG33k/chomp/README.md

 import * from "https://deno.land/x/chomp/websocket/mod.ts";
 ```

-Additionally, you can visit the [Deno.land](https://doc.deno.land/https://deno.land/x/chomp/mod.ts) to see what Chomp is capable off!
+Additionally, you can visit the [docs](/docs) or [Deno.land](https://doc.deno.land/https://deno.land/x/chomp/mod.ts) to see what Chomp is capable off!

 ## Versioning